whosonfirst/go-whosonfirst-pip-v2/README.md

 11:56:09.356374 [wof-pip-server][index] STATUS time to index paths (1) 4.750577455s
 11:56:09.356377 [wof-pip-server] STATUS finished indexing
 ```

+_See the way we're indexing a Who's On First `meta` (CSV) file instead of a SQLite database this time?_

 And then given a polyline (`oqseF~gcjVvRQaJbLhRuIzN_JeFza@cH{@gK`KxMtErX_NeXtf@yW{l@`) like this: